opendr-eu/opendr/docs/reference/c-data-h.md

   float *data;
 };
-typedef struct OpendrTensor OpendrTensorT;
+typedef struct OpenDRTensor OpenDRTensorT;
 ```

-The *OpendrTensorT* structure provides a data structure for storing OpenDR tensors.
+The *OpenDRTensorT* structure provides a data structure for storing OpenDR tensors.
 Every function in the C API receiving and return tensors is expected to use this structure.
 Helper functions that directly maps data into this format are provided in *opendr_utils.h*.

-The *OpendrTensorT* structure has the following field:
+The *OpenDRTensorT* structure has the following field:

 #### `int batchSize` field